OrganismalSystemsBiology/faster2/README.md

 set PYTHON=C:\Users\user-name\faster2-env\.venv\Scripts\python.exe
 ```

-You may want to reuse this directory as your "template" directory by saving it as, for example, "FASTER2_template".
-In the future analysis, you can start from copying this template directory.
+You may want to reuse this directory as your "template" by saving it as, for example, "FASTER2_template".
+In future analysis, you can start by copying this template directory.

 ### Copy the recorded EEG/EMG data and write the experiment information
 Copy your raw data into the [a big drive]/FASTER2_Rec001/data directory.
-   - If your data is from telemetry devices of [DSI; Data Science International](https://www.datasci.com/), you need to export the EEG/EMG data into a CSV files and put them in data/DSI.txt directory.
+   - If your data is from telemetry devices of [DSI; Data Science International](https://www.datasci.com/), you need to export the EEG/EMG data into CSV files and put them in the data/DSI.txt directory.
    - If your data is an EDF file, just put the EDF file in the data/ directory.

 The two CSV files in the data directory describe the information necessary for FASTER2 to analyze the EEG/EMG data.